Group guide for:

 - Applying for fellowships will not only help your own career, but help with the group budget.
 I am willing to spend a lot of time working with you to craft your proposals and statements.
 Group members are also encouraged to share their application materials regardless of whether they were successful.
 There is no shame in getting an application rejected; sometimes it is simply bad luck but usually we can learn from the process and improve our proposal based on the reviewer’s comments.

-- Always read clearly the evaluation criteria and, if possible, understand who will be evaluating your application.
+- Always read clearly the evaluation criteria and, if possible, understand who will be evaluating your application so as to best tailor your application to the target audience.
 It can be helpful to put yourself in their shoes when reading through your application to see if you have included everything they would be looking for.

 - You should also be on the lookout for internal and external awards.
 If you find one that’s relevant to you and you would like to be nominated, please don’t hesitate to ask me or a colleague to nominate you!